-- High expectations are made explicit. - Effective feedback and marking is used to move pupils on in their learning. - Each child has individualised learning targets in key subjects. - Time for reflection and response - Encouragement and praise are used effectively to engage and motivate children. - All children are clear about the objective for each lesson and have clear success criteria. - Multi-sensory learning opportunities are used. - Interactive strategies are used children having cards to hold up etc. - Flexible groupings in classes - Effective and differentiated
+- High expectations are made explicit. - Effective feedback and marking is used to move pupils on in their learning. - Each child has individualised learning targets in key subjects. - Time for reflection and response - Encouragement and praise are used effectively to engage and motivate children. - All children are clear about the objective for each lesson and have clear success criteria. - Multi-sensory learning opportunities are used. - Interactive strategies are used children having cards to hold up etc. - Flexible groupings in classes

-- Individuals targeted questioning - Time and support given before responses are required. - Various resources are used to help scaffold and structure work - Small focused groups supported with interventions and/or classroom based support - Pre-teaching - Alternative methods for recording used questioning in all lessons
+- Individuals targeted questioning - Time and support given before responses are required. - Various resources are used to help scaffold and structure work - Small focused groups supported with interventions and/or classroom based support - Pre-teaching - Alternative methods for recording used

-- Cognition & Learning service - Additional Sensory input in collaboration with the Occupational Therapy service/ EP Service - Multi agency (TAC) meetings to review areas of difficulty and levels of support
+- Dyslexia service - Additional Sensory input in collaboration with the Occupational Therapy service/EP Service - Multi agency (TAC) meetings to review areas of difficulty and levels of support